disser/RainforestAutomationEagle/README.md

 historical_data = eagle.get_historical_data(Type="demand", Period="Hour", MacId=mac_id)
 ```

 Note that the function name `get_historical_data` corresponds to the XML `Name` field.
 All other fields correspond to the keyword arguments of the function.
+Knowing this you can now call any `get_` Eagle API function.
+The `eagle` object will generically generate the XML.

+Unfortunately the **Eagle API does not return error codes** for maleformed API-calls.
+The only way to know that something is wrong is when you receive an empty response object.